I’ve got a bunch of content on this site. I’ve written, tweaked, added, deleted consistently for over two decades. And continue to do so.

-I’ll be honest, it was tough just having to list five each.
-I could probably have had 10 — but then I’d definitely be outside the the “short and sweet” range.
+I’ll be honest; it was tough just having to list five each.
+I could probably have had 10 — but then I’d be outside the “short and sweet” range.

-Every character you type, how you type it, the tone you intimate is going to reflect on you and your business.
-Business email is part of your branding efforts!
+Every character you type, how you type it, the tone you intimate will reflect on you and your business.
+Business email is part of your branding efforts.

 To those who only want a “small chunk” — now you’ve got it!
-Feel free to bookmark this site so that you know where to come when specific issues arise in the future.
+Feel free to bookmark this site to know where to come when specific issues arise in the future.